quantify-os/quantify-scheduler/docs/user_guide.md

 ```

-Inspecting the {func}`quantify_scheduler.schedules.timedomain_schedules.t1_sched`, we find that we need to provide the times $\tau$, the name of the qubit, and the number of times we want to repeat the schedule.
+Inspecting the {func}`quantify_scheduler.schedules.timedomain_schedules.t1_sched`, we find that we need to provide the times {math}`\tau`, the name of the qubit, and the number of times we want to repeat the schedule.
 Rather than specifying the values of the delay times, we pass the parameter {code}`tau`.

 ```{jupyter-execute}